 The new Medicare Drug Plan goes into affect today, November 15th in the U.S. If you are eligible for Medicare, you will need to choose a plan by January 1, 2006.
 Because there are many plans to choose from, it can be confusing finding the right plan for you.
-Here is a link to the Medicare website.
-If you find a good link about choosing a plan, please post it below.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.